Coronavirus restrictions - latest

 This means that it is now possible to walk east from Top Lodge, Fineshade as far as Old Sulehay Forest near Wansford, without using any roads at all.
 The distance to Old Sulehay would be approximately 10km.
 This route crosses the landscape that Natural England believe "has huge potential to demonstrate landscape-scale conservation in practice" (see this page to read more and see a map).
 By helping to make that landscape more accessible the Wildplaces group are moving forward the vision for a revitalised Rockingham Forest.

 A new project for 2020

 Six Friends of Fineshade met at Top Lodge on 14th January to plan a new project to investigate which areas of Fineshade Wood are still occupied by one of the UK's most vulnerable mammals, the Hazel Dormouse.
-It was agreed that, with the help of the local Wildlife Trust and the approval of Forestry England, we would use the latest monitoring techniques in two parts of the wood during the summer of 2020.
-This will need a team of people to put up and then check regularly a large number of plastic tunnels where, we hope, Dormice will leave their footprints as they explore.
-You can read more about the project and volunteer to help out here.
+It was agreed that, with the help of the local Wildlife Trust and the approval of Forestry England, we will use the latest monitoring techniques in two parts of the wood during the summer of 2020.

 Bridleway to King's Cliffe flooded